I build AI operating models that move enterprises from ambition to governed production delivery.

 • Executive translation of technical strategy into business action

-• Operational focus on shipping governed AI, not just demos
+• Operational focus on shipping governed, production-ready AI and AI managed services, not just demos

 2015 - 2021